Generating naturally labeled posets through matrix extensions, order ideals and automorphism groups: Introduction

 A partial order $\preceq$ on $X_n$ is said to be {\it natural} if $x \preceq y$ implies $x \le y$.
-We refer to such posets as \emph{naturally labelled} posets (shortly, NL posets) \cite{Bevan}.
+We refer to such posets as \emph{naturally labeled} posets (shortly, NL posets) \cite{Bevan, Dean}.
 As pointed in \cite{Dean}, every finite poset is isomorphic to an NL poset and every NL poset has a matrix representation by its order relation.
-From this point of view, we are interested to poset enumeration problem in NL posets by the matrix representation.
+From this point of view, we are interested in enumerating NL posets using their matrix representations.
 The collection of all NL posets on $X_n$ will be denoted by $\mathcal{NL}(n)$.
 The counting sequence for NL posets on $X_n$ is known up to $n=12$ (see A006455 in the OEIS \cite{OEIS}).